rmlmcfadden/rmlmcfadden.github.io/index.md

 Hello, world!
 Welcome to my personal webpage.

-The content here is largely a collection of academic notes pertaining to my own interests, but hopefully some of it is of use to you too!
+The site's contents largely cater to my own academic interests, but hopefully some of it is of use/interest to you too!